Light, delicate texture and fresh, herbaceous flavours.

 Whilst on holiday in Sicily in 2014 they read about a goats’-cheese maker ‘living the good life’ which prompted them to give up their successful careers as teacher and project manager, and start making cheese one-day a week.
 One of the first things they did was to read The Courtyard Dairy’s blog (www.thecourtyarddairy.co.uk/

-In 2016 their dream started to be realised when they began renting space from an already established dairy, Nettlebed Creamery.
+In 2016 their dream started to be realised when they began renting space from an already established dairy, Nettlebed Creamery in Oxfordshire.
 Initially making a variety of cheeses, they soon concentrated purely on goats’ milk, using a recipe based on the lactic cheeses of France’s Loire valley: small, long-set cheeses, with a wrinkly yeast coat often with mottled blue and white moulds (all edible), and, in their case, formed into a small pyramid.
 The cheese is then matured for three weeks and develops a soft delicate texture, rich creamy flavour and delicate herby-goaty bite.

-This was all possible because, after a few months of making cheese, Fraser and Rachel heard about a project called Farm Step, which is an environmental charity set up by the Earth’s Trust, designed to promote sustainable farming.
+This was all possible because, after a few months of making cheese, Fraser Norton and Rachel Yarrow heard about a project called Farm Step, which is an environmental charity set up by the Earth’s Trust, designed to promote sustainable farming.
 It enables new farmers that cannot afford to buy their own farm or land affordably to lease land and barns.
 Farm Step gave Fraser and Rachel the opportunity to start farming their own goats, taking on some pedigree milking Anglo Nubian goats from a nearby cheese-maker that was retiring.
 From a start of a handful of goats the herd has grown to 35, giving enough milk to make Sinodun Hill a success.

 Sinodun Hill cheese is named after a local chalk hill in the Thames valley overlooking the creamery.
 Sinodun in turn takes its name from the Celtic word ‘Seno-Dunum’ which means ‘Old Fort’.